In This Article

 3. Cloud Infrastructure and Hosting Management

 Online lenders need infrastructure that scales during application surges without degrading borrower experience.
 Managed cloud services handle capacity planning, performance monitoring, cost optimization, and failover configuration.
 The best lenders run hybrid environments where sensitive borrower data stays in controlled infrastructure while scalable workloads run in the public cloud.
+We cover Integrating Financial Services Cloud with Mortgage Platforms in a companion piece.

-Eighty-two percent of financial firms now operate multi-cloud or hybrid strategies.
+Eighty two percent of financial firms now operate multi cloud or hybrid strategies.
 But without managed oversight, cloud costs creep upward while performance problems hide until peak volume exposes them.

 4. Security Monitoring and Managed Detection

-Forty-seven percent of financial services firms cite sophisticated cyberattacks as their primary security concern.
+Forty seven percent of financial services firms cite sophisticated cyberattacks as their primary security concern.
 The response requires continuous monitoring, not periodic assessments.

 5. Compliance Automation and Audit Readiness

 STRATMOR's Technology Insight Study found that RPA adoption among lenders climbed from 30% in 2020 to 48% in 2024.
-Compliance automation is the highest-impact area for that investment.
-When auditors arrive, managed IT clients present real-time dashboards instead of scrambling through spreadsheets.
+Compliance automation is the highest impact area for that investment.
+When auditors arrive, managed IT clients present real time dashboards instead of scrambling through spreadsheets.

 6. Business Continuity and Disaster Recovery

 Online lending means borrowers expect your systems to work 24/7.
 Business continuity planning and managed disaster recovery ensure that borrower portals, LOS access, and communication tools survive outages.
 Testing happens quarterly, not theoretically.
 Recovery times are measured and documented.
+See also our breakdown of Scaling Smarter.

 Research from Nasuni shows that organizations with hybrid cloud infrastructure recover from disruptions faster than those without.
 For online lenders, downtime during a rate drop or seasonal surge costs real loans and real revenue.